-Determine if the TTO database protect personal data.
-The database provider and TTO's level of security.
+Determine if the TTO database system offers a means to protect personal data.
+The database provider and TTO's IT department can help in determining the database's level of security.

-Meet with Data Governance.
-Institutional Research, and/or HR Department(s)
+Meet with Data Governance, Institutional Research, and/or HR Department(s)